These Cinnamon Honey Glazed Sweet Potatoes are a delicious side dish that is perfect for Thanksgiving or any time of year! A family favorite!

 Walnuts, pecans, pine nuts, or dried cranberries (optional additions)

-Fresh sweet potatoes will take longer to cook than frozen, so keep that in mind!
-Once ready, place the sweet potatoes in a serving dish and add an additional drizzle of honey and a sprinkle of cinnamon if desired.
+Step 6: Once ready, place the sweet potatoes in a serving dish and add a drizzle of honey and a sprinkle of cinnamon if desired.

 Can I Use Olive Oil Instead Of Coconut Oil In This Sweet Potato Recipe?